Horticulture Background of Megan Riley, M R Gardens

 Megan continually adds to her education to broaden her services.
 In 2012, Megan completed a Horticulture Certificate at Haywood Community College, and her curriculum included landscape design.
 She also completed courses at the Appalachia School of Holistic Herbalism 2014-2016.
 As she gains a greater understanding of the Southern Appalachian ecology, she tries to mimic these natural communities in her landscape designs.
 She also develops an intuitive feel of plant energies so she can pick out the best plants for each of her clients, as they each have unique needs.

-Megan also learns from the diverse, unique growers in Western North Carolina, especially through her work with WNC Agricultural Options.
+Megan also learns from the diverse, unique growers in Western North Carolina, especially through her communications work with WNC Agricultural Options.
 Meanwhile, her upbringing in a conventional farming community helps her to understand different perspectives and appreciate the struggles of all types of growers.